dokato/cartilage-health/README.md

 threshold_diffmaps(diff_masked, mask, one_sided = 1, area_threshold = 80)
 ```

-Check docs for more settings.
+Check docstrings of each function for more customization.